Norway's domestic airlines: Everything you need to know about getting around Norway quickly and easily in the air.

 Domestic airlines in Norway

 The big two – SAS and Norwegian – both operate extensive domestic services between Norway's biggest airports.
+But in recent years there have been big changes and there is now a lot of competition.

 Up to 30 departures a day leave Oslo for Bergen, Trondheim and Stavanger across the two airlines.
 Tromsø, Bodø, Kristiansand and Ålesund are also well-served from Oslo.